dRoid17x/learningOpenGL/README.md

 Use the following keys to operate the application :

-'D' - moves the boats to the right hand of the screen 'A' - moves the boats to the left hand of the screen 'W' - zooms into the scene
+'A' or 'D' - moves the boats to the left or right hand of the screen

-'S' - zooms out of the scene
+'W' or 'S' - zooms into or out of the scene

-'C' - left rotate the scene
-'X' - right rotate the scene
+'X' or 'C' - right rotate or left rotate the scene

 Sample outputs of the above actions are as follow :